ShayHill/shayallenhill_site/_posts/2024-09-22-vim-in-windows.md

 :redir END
 ```

 This puts the output of `:set guifont` in Vim's `a` register.
 To paste it, navigate to somewhere in your file, type `set ` then `<Esc>"ap`.
-You should end up with this line.
+You should end up with this line:

 ```vim
 set guifont=DejaVu_Sans_Mono:h10:cANSI:qDRAFT
 ```

 Keep that line in `~/vimfiles/gvim.vimrc` and your font selection will persist.
 If you open gVim on a system without `DejaVu Sans Mono`, gVim will revert to the default font.
-If you'd like to choose your own fallback, you  can list as many fonts as you like, separated by commas.
+If you'd like to choose your own fallback, you  can list as many fonts as you like, separated by commas. gVim will start with the first and search for an available font.

 ```vim
 set guifont=Consolas:h10:cANSI:qDRAFT,SimSun-ExtB:h11:cANSI:qDEFAULT,DejaVuSansMono_NFM:h10:cANSI:qDRAFT